-Federal Income Taxes - The Fund has elected to be treated as a regulated investment company under all sections of Subchapter M of the Internal Revenue Code and to distribute all of its taxable income and gains, if any, to its shareholders and therefore, no provision for federal income tax has been made.
+Federal Income Taxes - The Fund has elected to be treated as a regulated investment company under all sections of Subchapter M of the Internal Revenue Code and to distribute all of its taxable income and gains, if any, to its Shareholders and therefore, no provision for federal income tax has been made.
 The Fund is treated as a separate taxpayer for federal income tax purposes.
 The Fund recognizes the tax benefits of uncertain tax positions only when the position is "more likely than not" to be sustained assuming examination by tax authorities.
-Management has analyzed the Fund's tax positions and has concluded that no liability for unrecognized tax benefits should be recorded related to uncertain tax positions taken on returns filed for the open tax periods ended September 30, 2022 and September 30, 2023, or expected to be taken in the Fund's September 30, 2024 year-end tax returns.
+Management has analyzed the Fund's tax positions and has concluded that no liability for unrecognized tax benefits should be recorded related to uncertain tax positions taken on returns filed for the open tax periods ended September 31, 2022, September 30, 2023 and September 30, 2024, or expected to be taken in the Fund's September 30, 2025 year-end tax returns.
 The Fund identifies its major tax jurisdictions as US federal, Illinois and foreign jurisdictions where the Fund makes significant investments.
 The Fund is not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will change materially in the next twelve months.
 The Fund recognizes interest and penalties, if any, related to unrecognized tax benefits as income tax expense in the Statement of Operations.
-During the six months ended September 30, 2024, the Fund did not incur any interest or penalties.
+During the year ended March 31, 2025, the Fund did not incur any interest or penalties.